Enroll with us in a few easy steps

 Find a dentist.

 A healthy mouth starts with finding the right dentist.
 Look for one who knows or is willing to learn about sickle cell disease and create a treatment plan for you.
-Then make sure your dentist works with your hematologist to:
+Then make sure your dentist works with your health care team to:

 - Create a treatment plan that is right for you